 Most Google searches are now performed on mobile devices but, where both a mobile- and desktop-version of a website exists, Google's ranking systems still use the desktop version of websites to decide how relevant a page is to the user's search.
 This can result in search results on mobile which disappoint the user because mobile-only versions of websites commonly contain less content than their desktop equivalent.
 That is, the user is less likely to be returned search results that provide exactly what they are looking for.

-To counter this, Google has announced that it has started experimenting with a "mobile-first" philosophy, whereby it will use the mobile version of websites to evaluate their relevance to search terms instead of the desktop version, regardless of the device used.
-This is a significant change, and one that will almost inevitably graduate from an experimental stage into Google's core algorithms.
+To counter this, in late 2016 Google announced that it had started experimenting with a "mobile-first" philosophy, whereby it will use the mobile version of websites to evaluate their relevance to search terms instead of the desktop version, regardless of the device used.
+This was a significant change, and one that would inevitably graduate from an experimental stage into Google's core algorithms.
 At this stage, Christi Olson from Bing says that they currently have no plans to emulate this approach.

 Here's how this change to Google's approach will affect you, depending on which of the following three scenarios your website falls into: